Ukrainian filmmaker Sentsov enters day 100 of hunger strike - Journal du Cameroun

 The 42-year-old Kremlin opponent announced the hunger strike in May, demanding the release of all Ukrainian political prisoners being held in Russia.

-But Russian authorities seem as far from freeing him or his countrymen as ever, despite a dramatic decline in his health and pressure from the West.
+But Russian authorities are reluctant to free him or his countrymen, despite a dramatic decline in his health and pressure from the West.

 “In his letter, he wrote to me that we mustn’t tell him any more that freedom is coming.
 He doesn’t believe it any more,” Natalia Kaplan said.